 The key concepts, skills and methods that students will learn in the HCI minor include:

-In addition to the programming prerequisite, the minor has required two courses—05-391 Designing Human-Centered Systems (DHCS) and 05-4xx Interaction Design Overview (IDO)—and four electives from an approved list.
+In addition to the programming prerequisite, the minor has required two courses—05-391 Designing Human-Centered Systems (DHCS) and 05-392 Interaction Design Overview (IDO)—and four approved electives.
 The student will be required to get a grade of “C” or better in each course in order for it to count as part of the minor.
 There is no final project or research required for the minor.

-The HCI minor requires four electives from the pre-approved list of electives.
+The minor in interdisciplinary HCI requires four approves electives.
+They can come from the pre-approved list of electives.

 Students may double count up to two (2) of the required courses or electives with their primary major.